aspirant55/411-spring-2024/assignments/ha-01/readme.md

 > within the `fread` documentation.
 Master the following functions `fopen/fclose`,
 > `fseek/ftell/rewind`, and `malloc/free`.

-Take notice of the general advise for file manipulation:
+Take notice of this general advise for file manipulation:

 - create pointers for both the input file and the buffer in memory
 - open the file in `rb` mode and check for successful file opening